project-zot/project-zot.github.io/docs/user-guides/user-guide-datapath.md

 # Push and Pull Image Content

-> :point_right: Zot is an OCI image registry that allows you to store, manage, and share container images.
+> :point_right: **zot** is an OCI image registry that allows you to store, manage, and share container images.

 A zot registry can store and serve a variety of content, but the type of content may dictate your choice of a client tool.